How Much to Tip

 a House Cleaner?

-For Regular Scheduled Cleaning · Deep Cleans · Move-In / Move-Out · Airbnb Turnovers and one-time cleaners
+Regular Scheduled Cleaning · Deep Cleans · Move-In / Move-Out · Airbnb Turnovers

 The US standard tip for a house cleaner is 15%–20% of the session cost.
 For deep cleans or move-in/out cleans, 20%–25% better reflects the additional effort.
 Regular cleaners also often receive a year-end bonus equal to one full session around the holidays.
 Use the calculator below for a suggestion calibrated to your city.